-These holdings also exhibit the typical attributes that have characterised some of AVI other investments: earnings that it feels are durable, that come with some form of protection (e.g. economic moats or competitive advantages), strong balances, an alignment of interest with key shareholders or families, and a focus on competent management teams.
+These holdings also exhibit the typical attributes that have characterised some of AVI other investments: durable earnings that come with some form of protection (e.g. economic moats or competitive advantages), strong balances, an alignment of interest with key shareholders or families, and a focus on competent management teams.
 Whilst these attributes are typically associated with higher-quality companies, each also presents a tangible governance re-rating opportunity.